GluuFederation/gluu-gateway/kong-openid-rp/README.md

 # Openid Connect RP plugin

-Openid Connect RP or OAuth 2.0 plugin for authenticate.

-It allows to protect your API (which is proxied by Kong) with [Open Id Connect](https://gluu.org/docs/ce/admin-guide/openid-connect/)
+The Kong OpenID Connect RP or OAuth 2.0 plugin allows you to protect your API (which is proxied by Kong) with [OpenID Connect](https://gluu.org/docs/ce/admin-guide/openid-connect/).

 Table of Contents
 =================